-Well, statistics say, and I absolutely believe it, less than 1% of architects in the US are African-American femaleidentifying people, right?
+TARA Well, statistics say, and I absolutely believe it, less than 1% of architects in the US are African-American female OLUWAFEMI: identifying people, right?
 I mean, it's obvious.
 I'm currently the only woman in my year in my program.
 There used to be two of us, and right now, there's only one.
 And there was only maybe two more in the year above me-- something like that.